-Ethnography has a long history in the humanities and social sciences and has provided the base line in the field of police studies for over sixty years.
-We have recently witnessed a resurgence in ethnographic practice amongst police scholars and this Handbook is a response to that revival.
+Ethnography has a long history in the humanities and social sciences and has provided the base line in the field of police studies for over 60 years.
+We have recently witnessed a resurgence in ethnographic practice among police scholars, and this Handbook is a response to that revival.
 Students and academics are returning to the ethnography arena and the study of police in situ to explain the evocative worlds of the police.
-The list of ethnographic sites is vast and have all fed the rejuvenation of ethnographic endeavour.
-Together they suggest innovation, theoretical depth, broad geographical boundaries, multi-site experiments and multi-disciplinarity; all of which are central to the exploration of police and policing in the 21st century.
+The list of ethnographic sites is vast and all have fed the rejuvenation of ethnographic endeavour.
+Together they suggest innovation, theoretical depth, broad geographical boundaries, multi-site experiments, and multi-disciplinarity, all of which are central to the exploration of police and policing in the twenty-first century.